turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 ``errorCallback`` :ref:`(Optional) <datasharemanager_errorcallback>`

 The current user owns the returned ``dataShare`` object and is automatically :ref:`joined <datashare_join>` to it.
+Note that the user's game can remain joined to a data share even while the user is off-line.
+The game should still call :ref:`dataShare.leave <datashare_leave>` once it has stopped using the data share object.

+For an example using this function see :ref:`creating datashares <creating_datashare_example>`.

 .. index::
     pair: DataShareManager; findDataShares